-Forget anything you may already know about the Specialized Allez, probably one of the most popular bikes for those new to riding or moving their way up the ladder, because for 2018 everything has changed, and I mean everything.
+Forget anything you may already know about the Specialized Allez, one of the most popular bikes for those new to riding or moving their way up the ladder, because for 2018 everything has changed, and I mean everything.

-Back in the spring I reviewed the Allez E5 Sport and it was an absolute belter.
+Last year I reviewed the Allez E5 Sport and it was an absolute belter.
 A bike that just felt right whether I was hammering it around or taking on a 200km audax; it was nippy, flickable and just fun to ride.

 So why change it?